 First of all, every new Tithe.ly partner church or ministry receives a welcome package full of assets and resources to help you communicate the new giving options to your church.

 The Tithe.ly Church Giving launch kit includes:

-A custom set of slides that help explain the easy steps to give, which you can add to your pre/post slides on Sunday, use during announcements, or share at a member’s meeting.“Giving post cards” that you can print and put on seats, leave in the lobby, pass out when people are coming in, and even mail to your top donors.
+A custom set of slides or worship backgrounds that help explain the easy steps to give, which you can add to your pre/post slides on Sunday, use during announcements, or share at a member’s meeting.“Giving post cards” that you can print and put on seats, leave in the lobby, pass out when people are coming in, and even mail to your top donors.
 These “giving post cards” explain the new digital giving methods available to them and how to get started.A short video to share with your congregation on Sunday.Personal assistance from our dedicated customer success team.
 We’re here to help make the transition to a new giving platform as easy as possible.
 Need some ideas or help putting together resources, just let us know!

 Additionally, here are some of the most effective ideas we’ve seen:

 Adding a new giving option or changing giving providers can be tricky.
 Your members are bound to ask questions like: Is it secure?
 How do I do it?
 Will I get a receipt?
 How much does it cost?
 Essentially, people are hesitant and need to be properly informed by someone they know and trust!
 That’s why it’s extremely important that the sr. or executive pastor get’s in front of the congregation to announce the new giving tools.

 Some do it via video announcements while others get on stage live and in person.
 Regardless of “how” you get on stage, don’t forget that this step is the most important step of all.